Green Fish: Influence

-Although director Lee is renowned for superb writing, he allowed Han to improvise the now-famous extended monologue inside the telephone booth.
+Although director Lee is renowned for his writing, he allowed Han to improvise the now-famous extended monologue inside the telephone booth.
 The scene became iconic enough to be spoofed in director Gyu-seong Jang's Funny Movie, a 2002 film parodying popular South Korean films.
-As recently as August 2007, the scene was once again spoofed in the MBC drama Kimchi Cheese Smile.
+The scene was once again spoofed in the MBC drama Kimchi Cheese Smile in 2007.

 The character Kim Yang-gil (a rival mob boss), played by Myung Gye-nam, was parodied with an extended back-story in the 2006 black comedy The Customer Is Always Right.

 The pivotal scene in a men's restroom, has recently been cited by poet/director Yoo Ha for informing the basis of a similar scene in his more stylistically baroque A Dirty Carnival.